datamade/testing-guidelines/intermediate-python-testing.md

 ## requests-mock

 Sometimes, your app sends requests to external URIs.
-And sometimes, these requests either have very little to do with the needs of your tests or fully interfere with them. [`requests-mock`](https://requests-mock.readthedocs.io/en/latest/overview.html) leaps into action!
+And sometimes, these requests either have very little to do with the needs of your tests or fully interfere with them.
+And all the times, sending requests to external URIs violates the principle of [test isolation](https://www.obeythetestinggoat.com/book/chapter_purist_unit_tests.html).
+Thankfully, [`requests-mock`](https://requests-mock.readthedocs.io/en/latest/overview.html) leaps into action!

 `requests-mock` sets up [a transport adapter](http://docs.python-requests.org/en/latest/user/advanced/#transport-adapters) (a mechanism which defines how to handle HTTP requests).
 With a `requests-mock` adapter, you can load data into responses from specified URIs.
 How to use it? `requests-mock` comes with [multiple patterns for instantiating the `requests_mock.Mocker` class](https://requests-mock.readthedocs.io/en/latest/mocker.html#activation).
 For instance, use it as a context manager: